|Posted by Anna H. on January 4, 2014 at 2:50 AM|

 How's it going my gumdrops?
 I just finished reading both Chester Bennington from Linkin Park and Scott Weiland from Stone Temple Pilots' biographies.
 Those 2 have more in common with each other than I think most people realize.

 Chester and Scott have pasts with drug abuse and being victims of sexual abuse.
-In addition to coping with drug and sexual abuse, they have both performed and released albums with Stone Temple Pilots.
+In addition to coping with drug and sexual abuse, they have performed and released albums with Stone Temple Pilots.

 Speaking of Stone Temple Pilots, the band has been feuding with Scott Weiland for years.
 In 2012, The DeLeo Brothers in STP claimed, that he no longer has the same vocal range and versality like he used to have.
 They also claimed, that Scott badly performed their old songs, during rehearsals.

 Scott Weiland and Stone Temple Pilots were supposed to celebrate the band's 20th anniversary, 2 years ago.

 They fired Scott, after he said he would be performing their songs on his solo tour.

 Then, The DeLeo Brothers accused Scott of "taking money away from the band and essentially touring under the promotion of the STP brand."

 Last year, adding insult to injury, Stone Temple Pilots not only fired Scott Weiland as their vocalist, but also replaced him with Chester Bennington from Linkin Park.
 Talk about a joke and a major slap in the face!

 Scott Weiland resents the fact, that The DeLeo Brothers replaced him and want possession of STP songs, that he wrote.

 Scott Weiland is the main reason why they are famous.